humaine-anac/agent-jok/README.md

 # anac-agent-jok
 This is a simple sample negotiation agent that works with the HUMAINE negotiating agents platform.
+It is intended to serve as

+- A simple agent against which others may be tested
+- A simple code example upon which more sophisticated negotiation agents can be based

 How to install the HUMAINE negotiation agent
 ----